matloff/R-vs.-Python-for-Data-Science/README.md

 As a lifelong teacher and student of the human learning process, I regard the aggressive promotion of the Tidyverse to non-coder learners of R as tragic.

-## Attitudes

-There is a conscious aim in the R community for inclusiveness.
-This is not the case for Python.

-The R community generally has a positive view of Python, and RStudio has reached out to the *Pythonistas* by developing the **reticulate** package.
-Though Python's Wes McKinney participated somewhat in the latter, I frequently find that the Python community, and for that matter CS in general, look down on R.

-Actually, given R's magical metaprogramming tools, computer scientists ought to be drooling over R.  But most CS people are unaware of it.

-I hope this situation improves in the coming years.

 ## Learning R and Python